robertdebock/robertdebock.github.io/_posts/2019-09-24-ansible-fest-atlanta.md

 There are many more perspectives, [have a look](https://stats.eng.ansible.com/apps/).

-# Next Ansible Fest in Europe
+# Next Ansible Fest not in Europe

-[Spain seems to be the largest contributor](https://stats.eng.ansible.com/apps/docs/newmap.html) of Ansible.
-I'm not sure if that's why the next Ansible Fest will be in Europe, but let me guess:
+[Spain seems to be the largest contributor](https://stats.eng.ansible.com/apps/docs/newmap.html) of Ansible, but next Ansible Fest will be in San Diego.

-Next Ansible Fest will be in Barcelona.
+The Contributers Summit will be in europe though.